The US Army Nursing Anesthesia Program offers free tuition in exchange for a 5-year active duty commitment upon

-The primary goal of the US Army Nursing Anesthesia Graduate Program is to ensure that graduate nurse anesthetist are qualified to deploy in time of war, civil disorder, natural disaster or for humanitarian missions.
+The primary goal of the US Army Nursing Anesthesia Graduate Program is to ensure that the graduate nurse anesthetist is qualified to deploy in time of war, civil disorder, natural disaster or for humanitarian missions.

 Realize that you are on active duty the moment you report for training and receive full salary and benefits commiserate to your rank.
 Active duty is a full-time commitment.

 Phase 1 is 12 months long, is purely didactic, and is presented in Fort Sam Houston, Texas.
 Phase 2 is a 24-month clinical experience at 1 of 9 military hospitals listed below.